StrawberryBe/analytics.de-DE/help/analyze/report-builder/c-publish-power-bi/power-bi.md

 **Anforderungsdaten in Power BI anzeigen**

 Jede terminierte Report Builder-Anforderung wird als Tabelle im Datensatz veröffentlicht.
-Jede Anforderungstabelle wird nach der primären Dimension in der Anforderung benannt und verfügt über eine [!UICONTROL Report Suite] und eine [!UICONTROL Segments] Spalte.
+Each request table is named after the primary dimension in the request and it has a [!UICONTROL Report Suite] and a [!UICONTROL Segments] column.

-1. Wechseln Sie in Power BI zum **[!UICONTROL Workspaces]** > **[!UICONTROL Datasets]** -Menü.
+1. In Power BI, go to the **[!UICONTROL Workspaces]** > **[!UICONTROL Datasets]** menu.

-1. Wählen Sie die von Ihnen veröffentlichte Anforderung aus und klicken Sie auf das [!UICONTROL Create report] Symbol daneben.
+1. Select the request that you published and click the [!UICONTROL Create report] icon next to it.

-   Beachten Sie, dass die Anforderungen als Tabellen im [!UICONTROL Fields] Menü angezeigt werden.
+   Notice that the requests appear as tables in the [!UICONTROL Fields] menu.

    ![](assets/published-requests.png)